Department of Labor Logo United States Department of Labor

 • (312) 353-1138

-Employment rose in 7 of the 8 large counties in Indiana from March 2018 to March 2019, the U.S. Bureau of Labor Statistics reported today.
-(Large counties are those with annual average employment levels of 75,000 or more in 2018.)
-Assistant Commissioner for Regional Operations Charlene Peiffer noted that Tippecanoe County had the largest increase, up 2.2 percent, followed by the counties of Hamilton (2.0 percent) and Allen (1.6 percent).
-(See table 1.)
+Employment rose in the nine largest counties in Indiana from March 2021 to March 2022, the U.S. Bureau of Labor Statistics reported today.
+(Large counties are those with annual average employment levels of 75,000 or more in 2021.)
+Regional Commissioner Jason Palmer noted that Hamilton County had the largest over-the-year increase in employment at 6.5 percent.
+(See chart 1 and table 1.)

-Employment and wage levels (but not over-the-year changes) are also available for the 84 counties in Indiana with employment levels below 75,000.
-Average weekly wages in these counties ranged from $1,266 to $507.
+Employment and wage levels (but not over-the-year changes) are also available for the 83 counties in Indiana with employment below 75,000.
+Wage levels in 81 of the 83 smaller counties were below the national average of $1,374 in the first quarter of 2022.
 (See table 2.)

 Large county wage changes